 Young people often recognize they need help to succeed in the adult world only after they leave foster care.
 Extended care provides coaching in the areas of education, employment, health and safety, and establishing lifelong relationships.

 Current non-minor dependents and former foster youth, ages 18–21, from San Bernardino County are eligible for services.

 Current non-minor dependents are eligible to expand their independent living skills at multiple workshops throughout the month.

-Former foster youth ages 18 to 21 are eligible to receive additional support as they make the transition from a structured foster care system to lives as independent adults.
+Former foster youth, ages 18–21, from San Bernardino County are eligible to receive additional support as they make the transition from a structured foster care system to lives as independent adults.

 What We Do

-Aftercare prepares young people to live on their own in the community by providing them with life skills coaches and support meeting their individual needs.
+Extended Care Services prepares young adults to live on their own in the community by providing them with life skills coaches and supporting the path to meet their individual needs.
 Life skills coaches work with the young adults in identifying strengths and areas to build on, then develop a plan to best utilize strengths and improve in areas to achieve their fullest potential.

 - Education.
 Graduating from high school or earning a GED, identifying educational plans and goals, preparing for academic assessments and applying for scholarships and financial aid

 - Employment.
 Exploring employment interests and options, discussing job placement and work readiness skills, providing information regarding job resources, assisting with job applications and resume development, and encouraging participation in vocational training and volunteer programs